 In the following, we analyze the impact of different parameter combinations on the linear growth rate, Eq. (\ref{eq:linear-growth-rate}).
 In Fig. \ref{fig:growth-rate} we show the evolution of the linear growth function for holographic dark energy models studied in this work.
 The line fixed in $f = 1$ means a Einstein-de Sitter Universe ($\Omega_{\rm m} = 1$).
 The linear growth rate for the $\Lambda$CDM model turns to a constant value for high redshift since DE is very subdominant.
 In this case $f \rightarrow 1$.
-In the THDE model (upper left), $f$ varies in intermediate redshift, but in the case of values close to $\delta = 2$, DE perturbations tend to compensate for the change in background evolution due to THDE.
+In the THDE model (upper left), $f$ varies in intermediate redshift.
+Still, in the case of values close to $\delta = 2$, DE perturbations tend to compensate for the change in background evolution due to THDE.
 Note that, for the value close to $\delta = 1$ (red line) the matter perturbations take time to stabilize in $f \rightarrow 1$.
-This behavior can be interpreted in terms of Eqs. (\ref{eq:sec-ord-delta_m}) and (\ref{eq:sec-ord-delta_d}).
+Equations (\ref{eq:sec-ord-delta_m}) and (\ref{eq:sec-ord-delta_d}) capture its behavior.
 The THDE perturbations improve matter clustering via the term ($\Omega_{\rm m}\delta_{\rm m} + \Omega_{\rm de}\delta_{\rm de}$) in Eq. (\ref{eq:sec-ord-delta_m}).
 Since the THDE model has a slightly decelerated background expansion than $\Lambda$CDM during the matter era, which in turn makes dark matter clustering less efficient, the contribution of THDE perturbations tends to atone this change, making dark matter growth more similar to the $\Lambda$CDM at high $z$.
 In the THDE2 (upper right), we obtain that some parameters combinations the growth rate in the late-time is higher than $\Lambda$CDM.
 The evolution of $f$ in the case of ($\Omega_{\rm m}$, $\delta$, $B$) = ($0.22$, $0.87$, $3.50$) is more slower than the others parameters combinations and, it converges for $f \rightarrow 0.9$ in high redshift.
-Finally, the evolution of the linear growth rate for HDE model is shown in Fig. \ref{fig:growth-rate} (lower center).
+Finally, Fig. \ref{fig:growth-rate} (lower center) shows the evolution of the linear growth rate for the HDE model.
 Note that, in low redshift, the non-clustered HDE is similar to $\Lambda$CDM, but in $z \sim 0.8$, the evolution deviates and follows in a fewer value than the standard model.
 In the case of clustered HDE, the evolution in low redshift is opposite to the previous case, but in $z \sim 1.8$, the evolution becomes analogous to non-clustered HDE.

-\section{Observational Data and Methodology}
+\section{Observational data and methodology}